 Syrian Arabic Republic

 The Syrian community established in Brazil, estimated at 4 million people, is an important element of the bilateral relationship.
-Diplomatic relations were established in 1945.
-The Legation of Brazil in Damascus was opened in 1951 and elevated to Embassy status in 1961.
 There are bilateral agreements in effect in the areas of health, agriculture, tourism, sports and culture.

 The Brazilian government has helped to alleviate the humanitarian situation in Syria.
-Since 2011, nearly $6million have been donated by the Brazilian government in humanitarian assistance to the Syrian population.
+Since 2011, nearly $6 million have been donated by the Brazilian government in humanitarian assistance to the Syrian population.
 In June 2023, an additional donation of $100,000 was announced.
-In 2019, the Brazilian government approved an interministerial ordinance that simplifies the granting of temporary visas for humanitarian reception to people affected by the conflict in Syria, exempting this group from paying fees.
+In 2023, Brazil also sent 90 water purifiers and 7 tons of food in support of Syrian earthquake victims.

 Chronology of bilateral relations